Moeomu/blog/content/post/2022-10-20-ProblemSummaryInstallUbuntuOnAsusStrixScarG532/index.md

 3. Kill pulse audio daemon and it will automatically restart: `sudo pulseaudio -k`

+> Note: Do not run pulseaudio as root, otherwise the daemon will not close properly.

 ## Suspend problems

 ### Can't wake up again after locking the screen